You're reading docs for Nextly Alpha. APIs may change between releases.

 });

-You can also create Components visually in the Admin UI:
+Components can also be created visually in the admin UI:

 1. Navigate to Components in the sidebar.